Douglas Adams: Writing

-After leaving university Adams moved back to London, determined to break into TV and radio as a writer.
+After leaving university, Adams moved back to London, determined to break into TV and radio as a writer.
 An edited version of the Footlights Revue appeared on BBC2 television in 1974.
 A version of the Revue performed live in London's West End led to Adams being discovered by Monty Python's Graham Chapman.
 The two formed a brief writing partnership, earning Adams a writing credit in episode 45 of Monty Python for a sketch called "Patient Abuse".
-The pair also co-wrote the "Marilyn Monroe" sketch which appeared on the soundtrack album of Monty Python and the Holy Grail.
-Adams is one of only two people other than the original Python members to get a writing credit (the other being Neil Innes).
+The pair also co-wrote the "Marilyn Monroe" sketch that appeared on the soundtrack album of Monty Python and the Holy Grail.
+Adams is one of only two people other than the original Python members to receive a Monty Python writing credit (the other being Neil Innes).

 Adams had two brief appearances in the fourth series of Monty Python's Flying Circus.
 At the beginning of episode 42, "The Light Entertainment War", Adams is in a surgeon's mask (as Dr. Emile Koning, according to on-screen captions), pulling on gloves, while Michael Palin narrates a sketch that introduces one person after another but never gets started.
 At the beginning of episode 44, "Mr. Neutron", Adams is dressed in a pepper-pot outfit and loads a missile onto a cart driven by Terry Jones, who is calling for scrap metal ("Any old iron...").
 The two episodes were broadcast in November 1974.
 Adams and Chapman also attempted non-Python projects, including Out of the Trees.